Mark Pryor: Gun policy

 In 2004, Pryor voted to extend the Federal Assault Weapons Ban.

 In 2013, Pryor voted against a measure that would have required background checks for all firearms purchases.

 In March 2013, Pryor cosponsored a bill that would flag individuals attempting to buy guns who have used an insanity defense, were ruled dangerous by a court, or had been committed by a court to mental health treatment.
 It did not address the gun show loophole.
 The bill has not been passed into law.

 Judicial nominees

-On May 23, 2005, Pryor was one of the 14 senators who forged a compromise on the Democrats' use of the judicial filibuster.
+On May 23, 2005, Pryor was one of 14 senators who forged a compromise on the Democrats' use of the judicial filibuster.
 This effectively ended any threat of a Democratic filibuster (and thus also avoided the Republican leadership's threatened implementation of the so-called nuclear option).
 Under the agreement, the Democrats would exercise the power to filibuster a Bush judicial nominee only in an "extraordinary circumstance."
 The threat of a filibuster removed, Republicans were able to force cloture on the three most conservative Bush appellate court nominees (Janice Rogers Brown, Priscilla Owen and William Pryor-no close relation), who subsequently passed a vote by the full Republican-controlled Senate.
 He did, however, vote against the nomination of Samuel Alito to the U.S. Supreme Court.